niveklabs/tfwriter/aviatrix/r/aviatrix_spoke_gateway.md

 }

 variable "customized_spoke_vpc_routes" {
   description = "(optional) - A list of comma separated CIDRs to be customized for the spoke VPC routes.
 When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
-It applies to this spoke gateway only\u200b." type        = string default     = null
+It applies to this spoke gateway only." type        = string default     = null
 }